vip-git/vip-git/README.md

 ## Hey there 👋
-Have a amazing `Tuesday` ⚡⚡⚡
+Have a amazing `Wednesday` ⚡⚡⚡

-Did you know Today on `15th September`
+Did you know Today on `16th September`
 ```
-“Alexander Kerensky proclaimed Russia a republic.”
-(Year: 1917)
+“Papua New Guinea became independent.”
+(Year: 1975)
 ```